mr-wellick/stock-market/README.md

 ![nothing to show](./screenshots/mobile-1.png)
 ![nothing to show](./screenshots/mobile-2.png)

-# Refactoring entire application
-+ You can still visit the previous iteration of the app: https://ll2nz.github.io/securities-app/

 # App functionality
 + Query single/multiple stock(s).
 + Each query will show you a table with the latest monthly/daily adjusted price and percent change for each stock.